 - 1 cup dried fruit

-In a large bowl, whisk together the brown sugar, oil, liquid sweetener, and salt.
+- In a large bowl, whisk together the brown sugar, oil, liquid sweetener, optional flavor extract and/or spice(s), and salt.

-Spread granola in an even layer on one or two baking sheets (depending on the size).
+- Spread granola in an even layer on one or two baking sheets (depending on the size).
 Cook for 1 hour.
-Stir every 15 minutes to achieve an even color.*

-Remove from oven and stir one more time.
-Add dried fruit.
-Once cool, store in a Ziploc bag or airtight container.
+- Remove from oven and stir.
+Add optional dried fruit.
+Once cool, store in an airtight container.
 Enjoy!